Parts of New England to see extreme cold, closures this week

 Boston, the state's largest public school district, announced Monday that schools will not open Tuesday because of expected extremely cold temperatures.

-The high in the city Tuesday is expected to be 12 degrees Fahrenheit, with wind chills making it feel as low as minus 8, according to National Weather Service forecasters.
-It could feel as low as minus 15 in some areas of Massachusetts, according to the weather service.
+The high in the city Tuesday is expected to be 12 degrees Fahrenheit (minus 11 C), with wind chills making it feel as low as minus 8 (minus 22 C), according to National Weather Service forecasters.
+It could feel as low as minus 15 (minus 26 C) in some areas of Massachusetts, according to the weather service.

 Temperatures that low can result in frostbite to exposed skin in as little as 30 minutes.
 Closing schools in advance of the cold is the safest approach in Boston, Mayor Michelle Wu said.